-British Schools in the Middle East (BSME) is the largest dedicated network of British International Schools in the region.
-We have more than 135 member schools and over 100 business partners in the organisation.
-BSME runs the largest inter-school student Events programme in the Middle East, as well as professional development of almost 40 courses per year.
-Additional services like Annual Conferences and wider representation with educational and governmental organisations are also offered.
+British Schools in the Middle East (BSME) is the largest dedicated network of British International Schools in the region with 150 schools and up to 100 businesses as members of the organisation.
+BSME runs the largest inter-school student Events programme in the Middle East, as well as an extensive professional learning programme.
+Additional services like representation with educational and governmental organisations and accreditation are also offered.

-Statement of intent
+Statement of Intent